Students, win fame and scholarships in Human Ecology film contest

 Winners will be announced at Human Ecology Movie Night on April 16.
 Students will vote on the Students Choice award.
 The winner will receive an engraved trophy.

 Films will be shown on the college website and at Open House on April 20.

 Entry forms and rules are available in Justin 119 or at www.he.k-state.edu/150/filmcontest/.

 Prepared by Human Ecology communications

-This article was posted on Thursday, February 14, 2013, and is filed under Apparel, Textiles, & Interior Design, Center on Aging, College News, Family Studies & Human Services, Food, Nutrition, Dietetics and Health, Hospitality Management, Kinesiology.
+This article was posted on Thursday, February 14, 2013, and is filed under Applied Human Sciences, Center on Aging, College News, Food, Nutrition, Dietetics and Health, Hospitality Management, Interior Design and Fashion Studies, Kinesiology.